Travel Tips

 Although it can get pretty complicated, astrophotography is quite simply the art of capturing the night sky in great detail.
 Astrophotography images usually consist of and center around the Milky Way and its core, which houses the densest collection of stars in the night sky.
 This is not to be confused with lunar, or moon, photography.

-Go away Moon!
+Go away, Moon!

 While both types of imagery are captured after dark, a barely visible or “new moon” is critical for photographing the stars.
 The radiance of the moon diminishes the appearance of stars, and in some phases rises alongside the Milky Way, obstructing its core: the most sought-after section of the night sky.
 There are several ways to determine the phase of the moon, as well as the trajectory of the Milky Way.
-My favorite all-in-one app is Photopills, which keeps you up-to-date on everything from the time the sun sets, to the minute the Milky Way peeks over the horizon!
+A favorite all-in-one app is Photopills, which keeps you up-to-date on everything from the time the sun sets, to the minute the Milky Way peeks over the horizon!

 Light Pollution